-We want to get a sense of a day in the life of the interviewee.
+We want to get a sense of a typical day for the interviewee.
 What’s driving them?
 Who are they working with?
 What problems are they solving?
 These questions will help us to do call-backs later in the interview that a) affirm you’ve been actively listening and b) ground your questions on their lived experience vs hypotheticals.

 What kinds of user research do you do at ‘company’?

-We now want to frame the conversation based on what we’re trying to learn with our interviews.
-For us this is about user research so we want to first understand what activities they’re already doing here.
+We now want to frame the conversation based on what we’re trying to learn from our interviews.
+For us, this is about user research so we want to first understand what activities they’re already doing here.